Dune Course on March 30 - April 3 Cancelled

 Participant Information / Schedule

-A PDF with some information for the participants and a detailed schedule is now available here.
+A PDF with information for the participants and a detailed schedule will be published here.

-Lectures and registration will take place in room 05.104 of the Mathematikon, Im Neuenheimer Feld 205.
+Lectures and registration will take place in room 05.104 of the Mathematikon, Im Neuenheimer Feld 205, Heidelberg.

 The venue is equipped with eduroam, so if your institution is an eduroam member, please make sure to set up access before the course.